Wyntuition/jekyll-now/todo/02-work-internal.md

 ### TODAY

--PS bill; reminder for Safari

 ### ASAP

+- PS bill; reminder for Safari
+- MS CHEATSHEET; other BD cheatsheets, blogs, etc.
 - finalize v1 jenkins docker
 + prez: efficiently developing pipelines, locallly (w/Jenkins in docker)
 - Docker WS marketing: on cal, to Docker contacts if they can send any clients,